jeffknupp/bull/README.md

 successfully directed to a "success.html" page with your download link.
 If your product is in the `files` directory.

-## Customizing

-For now, directly edit the templates in the `templates` directory to include any additional content you'd like.

 ## Deployment

 *Don't run `app.py` in production.* The webserver it uses is not meant for such